 ChatGPT vs. Copilot: Which AI Should You Use?

-In this ultramodern age of online communication, independent professionals need efficient ways to connect with clients and automate mundane tasks.
-Several generative AI tools, powered by machine learning (ML) technology, have come onto the market promising to increase work quality and productivity, while saving users time.
+Professionals around the world need efficient ways to connect with clients and automate mundane tasks.
+Several generative AI tools, powered by machine learning (ML) technology, have separated themselves from the rest of the market for their ease of use and ability to increase work quality and productivity while saving time.

-That implementing artificial intelligence (AI) into your workflow can increase output and help improve efficiencies is a settled question.
-What still needs to be answered, however, is which are the best AI platforms to choose in a market that’s still seeing explosive growth.
+Strategically implementing artificial intelligence (AI) into your workflow can increase output and help improve efficiencies.
+What still needs to be answered, however, is which are the best AI platforms to choose in a market that's still seeing explosive growth.

-In this article, we’ll examine two of the most popular generative AI platforms, ChatGPT and Microsoft Copilot (not to be confused with GitHub Copilot), to help you make an informed decision.
+In this article, we'll examine two of the most popular generative AI platforms, ChatGPT vs. Copilot (not to be confused with GitHub Copilot), to help you make an informed decision.

 What is ChatGPT?

-Launched in November 2022, ChatGPT is an AI-powered chatbot specifically built for natural language applications.
-Unlike rules-based chatbots that generate rigid and scripted responses, ChatGPT can, on the fly, generate unique responses that are relevant to a series of user queries.
+Launched in 2022, ChatGPT is an AI-powered chatbot specifically built for natural language applications.
+Unlike rules-based chatbots that generate rigid and scripted responses, ChatGPT can generate unique responses that are relevant to a series of user queries.
 Developed by OpenAI, the system is built from a large language model trained on a vast dataset, allowing for sophisticated interactions.

 Freelancers and businesses alike can use ChatGPT to automate repetitive or mundane tasks, such as creating email templates or generating basic code.
 ChatGPT can also be used to kickstart brainstorming sessions, create rough outlines for new articles, and much more.

 The technology continues to improve, and OpenAI has developed language-learning models (LLMs) that can be used to create advanced chatbots and language interaction systems.
 The company has also introduced different versions of ChatGPT.
-Its subscription plan, ChatGPT Plus, provides access to the latest GPT-4 and ChatGPT-4o models, which can offer significant advantages over the free version of ChatGPT.
+Its subscription plan, ChatGPT Plus, provides access to the latest ChatGPT-4o model and Deep Research functionality, which can offer significant advantages over the free version of ChatGPT.

 However, with the recent rollout of GPT-4o, many of the advantages previously only available to paid ChatGPT Plus subscribers are now available to free users, including access to custom GPT bots and advanced data analysis tools.